Trump isn’t taking ‘no tanks’ for an answer for Fourth of July

 WASHINGTON (AP) — President Donald Trump isn't taking "no tanks" for an answer on the Fourth of July.

-He said Monday that a display of U.S. military tanks will be part of a special event he's headlining July 4 in Washington — and an Associated Press photographer saw at least two M1A1 Abrams tanks and four other military vehicles on a flatcar in a railyard at the southeastern edge of Washington.
+He said Monday that a display of U.S. military tanks will be part of a special event he's headlining July 4 in Washington — and an Associated Press photographer saw at least two M1A1 Abrams tanks and two Bradley Fighting Vehicles on flatcars in a railyard at the southeastern edge of Washington.

 Military police were guarding the vehicles, which were visible to passersby on nearby paths.